-For the Heads of the Internal Control functions the targets, pursuant to the provisions of Bank of Italy, are established by the Board of Directors in line with the tasks assigned to them and avoiding, unless good reasons exist, goals connected to the Bank's performance.
-In the decision making process related to Internal Control functions are also involved the Board of Statutory Auditors (for the Manager in charge of preparing company's financial reports and for the Head of Internal Audit), the Internal Controls and Risks Committee (with regards to the Heads of Internal Audit and Legal & Compliance functions) and the Sub-Committee for Internal Controls (for the definition of the variable part of the remuneration for the Head of Legal & Compliance function).
+For the Heads of the Control Functions the targets, pursuant to the provisions of Bank of Italy, are established by the Board of Directors in line with the tasks assigned to them and avoiding, unless good reasons exist, goals connected to the Bank's performance.
+In the decision making process related to Company Control Functions are also involved the Board of Statutory Auditors (for the Manager in charge of preparing company's financial reports and for the Head of Internal Audit), the Internal Controls and Risks Committee (with regards to the Heads of Internal Audit and Legal & Compliance functions).

-In particular, the individual goals of the Heads of the Internal Audit and Legal & Compliance functions are not connected - according to the provisions set forth by the Board of Directors Regulation - to the Company's performance.
+In particular, for 2013, the individual goals of the Heads of the Internal Audit and Legal & Compliance functions are not connected - according to the provisions set forth by the Board of Directors Regulation - to the Company's performance.
 For the Heads of the Risk Management function and the Manager in charge of preparing company's financial reports, the Board of Directors has verified the existence of valid reasons to insert goals linked to the performance results of UniCredit only in a very limited measure.
-More information regarding our compensation approach for Control Functions is provided further in chapter 5.5.
+More information regarding our compensation approach for Company Control Functions is provided further in chapter 5.5.

-The target pay-mix for the Executives in Control Functions is defined in advance setting a minimum 51% weight of fixed compensation in the overall package, thus guaranteeing a well-balanced total compensation.
-Detailed pay mix information is included in the tables in chapter 7.2.
+For 2013, the target pay-mix for the Executives in Control Functions has been defined in advance setting a minimum 51% weight of fixed compensation in the overall package, thus guaranteeing a wellbalanced total compensation.
+Detailed pay mix information is included in chapter 7.2.